Chakrapani (film)

 Chakrapani is a 1954 Indian Telugu-language comedy film, produced and directed by P. S. Ramakrishna Rao under the Bharani Pictures banner.
-It starsAkkineni Nageswara Rao with music composed by Bhanumathi.
+It stars Bhanumathi and Akkineni Nageswara Rao with music composed and songs sung by Bhanumathi.

 Plot

-Chakrapani (CSR) to whom money is the world but his family may call him a miser, has one goal in life – to save one lakh rupees by cutting down on whatever expenses he feels are avoidable.
-After his son's death, he takes care of his daughter-in-law Visalakshamma (Venkumamba), grandson Jagannadham (Chandrasekhar), and granddaughters Santha (T. G. Kamaladevi), Malati (Bhanumathi) and Revathy (Leelakumari).
+The film begins with a substantial rich miser Chakrapani aiming to accumulate 1 lakh to bestow to his great-grandson.
+After his son's death, he ensured his daughter-in-law Visalakshamma, grandson Jagannadham, and 3 granddaughters Santha, Malati, & Revati.
 Among them, Malati is the naughtiest and plays pranks on her grandfather, taking digs at his miserly ways.
-She instigates her brother to pick up a row with the old man, which leads to Jagannadham's exit from the house.
-Not willing to spend much money on his granddaughters' weddings, Chakrapani gets an elderly widower Ananda Rao (Ramana Reddy) for Santha and a dumb fellow for Malati.
-On the day of the marriage, Malati leaves home and boards a train, while the meek Santha marries Ananda Rao and takes her younger sister Revathy along with her.
-On the train, Malati meets a considerate couple, Mukunda Rao (Dr. Sivaramakrishnayya), a veterinary doctor, and his wife Usha (Chayadevi).
-They take her home and Usha's brother Venkatachalam (Akkineni Nageswara Rao) falls in love with her.
-Malati agrees to marry him and the wedding is performed.
-Mukunda Rao gets a transfer and leaves the town.
-Malati lets a portion of the house to Manorama (Suryakantham).
-Venkatachalam joins an insurance company that requires him to travel frequently.
+She instigates her brother to pick up a row with the older adult, which leads to Jagannath's exit.
+To spend less expenses on his granddaughters' weddings, Chakrapani gets a widower, Ananda Rao, for Santha and a dumb fellow for Malati.
+Then, grudgingly, Malati absconds while the meek Santha knits Ananda Rao.
+On the board, Malati is acquainted with a considerate couple, Mukunda Rao & Usha, who shelters her.

+Meanwhile, Venkatachalam, the younger of Usha, falls in love with her, and they espouse.
+Later, Mukunda Rao is transferred when Malati lets a portion to a tactical lady named Manorama.
+Venkatachalam joined an insurance company, which made him a frequent traveler.
+Anyhow, Chakrapani reaches his target when Revati notifies Malati that Santha is pregnant and has given birth to a baby girl.
+According to the guidance of Manorama, Malati counterfeits her grandfather's belief that she has delivered a boy.

-Meanwhile, Chakrapani reaches his target of saving one lakh rupees and decides to give it to his great-grandson.
-Revathy conveys this to Malati and also informs her that Santha is pregnant.
-Ananda Rao hopes that she will deliver a boy, but Santha gives birth to a girl.
-On the advice of Manorama (Suryakantham), Malati, to get hold of the property, writes to her grandfather that she has delivered a boy.
-Chakrapani arrives to see the child.
-Chalam was on an official tour at that time.
-Manorama brings a child from the opposite house and the boy was shown to Chakrapani as Malati's son.
-To bring authenticity to the drama, Manorama's brother Saradhi (Amarnath) is made to act as Malati's husband, Chalam.
-On the same day, Chalam too returns from his tour and was introduced to Chakrapani as the cook.
-And from there on the story takes several comic twists and turns and ultimately Chakrapani is elated that the money is going to the rightful heir- his great-grandson, who happens to be none other than the son of his estranged grandson, Jagannatham.
-But Jagannadham declares that women have equal property rights and that he will share the money with his sisters.
+Ergo, Chakrapani arrives when Manorama heirs a child from the neighbors.
+To bring authenticity, Manorama's brother Saradhi is forged as Malati's husband since Chalam is on tour.
+In the interim, Chalam returns and is introduced as the cook.
+From there, the story takes several comic twists.
+Ultimately, Chakrapani is elated that his wealth is going to the rightful heir- his great-grandson, who is the estranged Jagannatham's son.
+Finally, Jagannadham declares that women have equal property rights, and he shares the amount with his sisters.